Sr. Administrative Assistant

 - Obtaining asylum for a young man from El Salvador on the basis of sexual orientation, and successfully overcoming the one-year bar to asylum.

-- Publishing a thorough guide for advocates to help them ensure that their Mexican clients receive unpaid wages, monetary damages, or other funds that are owed to them.
+- Publishing two editions of a thorough guide for advocates to help them ensure that their Mexican clients receive unpaid wages, monetary damages, or other funds that are owed to them.
 The guide, entitled Money Transfers to Mexico: A Manual Examining the Transfer of Funds from U.S. Advocates to Clients in Mexico, was prepared in collaboration with Centro de los Derechos del Migrante, Inc. and Global Workers Justice Alliance.

 - Obtaining a waiver of inadmissibility and adjustment of status for a refugee from Burundi, who had been detained for nearly a year due to a criminal conviction.